 Best for cocktails

 The claim: Singapore is the world’s newest global cocktail superpower.
 The proof: the island state boasts six entries in the influential World’s 50 Best Bars list.
-Among the locals to have made the cut are speakeasy 28 HongKong Street (No. 34) and Operation Dagger (No. 23).
-Then there’s the year-old Atlas at No. 8, the fraternity’s freshest member as well as the highest-placed new entry on last year’s countdown.
+The locals that have made the cut are Tippling Club (No. 43), Mo Bar (No. 36), No Sleep Club (No. 26), Manhattan (No. 15) and Jigger and Pony (No. 9).
+Then there’s the year-old Atlas (No. 16) which originally debuted in eighth place in 2018.
 A picture of lofty Art Deco grandeur and elegance, Atlas is as notable for its exacting cocktails – brisk Martinis sharpened with champagne vinegar, say – as its awesome stockpile of more than a thousand gins (and rising).

 Best for craft beer